 Early Theater Life

 The daughter of an attorney and a ballet teacher, Beth became a dancer at a very early age, as well as an active member of her theatrical community which included Joyce and Byrne Piven’s Young People’s Company in Evanston, Illinois.
 Beth continued to train in downtown Chicago with Ruth Page, Stone/Camryn, Lou Conte’s Hubbard Street Dancers and at Interlochen in Michigan.
-She attended New Trier East High School and graduated with a BA in English from The University of Michigan in Ann Arbor.
+She attended New Trier East High School and after a brief time at Syracuse Stage, she graduated with a BA in English from The University of Michigan in Ann Arbor.

 Success in New York